galaxyproject/training-material/topics/metabolomics/tutorials/msi-analyte-distribution/tutorial.md

 >    - *"Processed imzML file"*: `yes`
 >        - *"Mass accuracy to which the m/z values will be binned"*: `0.1`
 >        - *"Unit of the mass accuracy"*: `mz`
->    - *"Select if you want to plot the mass spectrum of a single pixel or the average spectrum of all pixels of a sample"*: `Average spectrum for each sample`
->        - *"Use pixel annotation from tabular file for spectra plots"*: `pixels belong into one group only`
+>    - *"Choose spectra (pixel)"*: `All spectra`
->        - In *"Zoomed in plots with m/z min and m/z max to define the plot window"*:
+>        - In *"zoomed in m/z range"*: `Manual input`
->            - Click on *"Insert Zoomed in plots with m/z min and m/z max to define the plot window"*:
+>            - Click on *"Define min m/z and max m/z for the plotting window"*:
->            - In *"1: Zoomed in plots with m/z min and m/z max to define the plot window"*:
+>            - In *"1: Define min m/z and max m/z for the plotting window"*:
 >                - *"lower m/z boundary for plotting window"*: `10`
 >                - *"upper m/z boundary for plotting window"*: `200`
->            - Click on *"Insert Zoomed in plots with m/z min and m/z max to define the plot window"*:
+>            - Click on *"Define min m/z and max m/z for the plotting window"*:
->            - In *"2: Zoomed in plots with m/z min and m/z max to define the plot window"*:
+>            - In *"2: Define min m/z and max m/z for the plotting window"*:
 >                - *"lower m/z boundary for plotting window"*: `200`
 >                - *"upper m/z boundary for plotting window"*: `500`
->            - Click on *"Insert Zoomed in plots with m/z min and m/z max to define the plot window"*:
+>            - Click on *"Define min m/z and max m/z for the plotting window"*:
->            - In *"3: Zoomed in plots with m/z min and m/z max to define the plot window"*:
+>            - In *"3: Define min m/z and max m/z for the plotting window"*:
 >                - *"lower m/z boundary for plotting window"*: `500`
 >                - *"upper m/z boundary for plotting window"*: `1000`
->            - Click on *"Insert Zoomed in plots with m/z min and m/z max to define the plot window"*:
+>            - Click on *"Define min m/z and max m/z for the plotting window"*:
->            - In *"4: Zoomed in plots with m/z min and m/z max to define the plot window"*:
+>            - In *"4: Define min m/z and max m/z for the plotting window"*:
 >                - *"lower m/z boundary for plotting window"*: `1000`
 >                - *"upper m/z boundary for plotting window"*: `1500`
->            - Click on *"Insert Zoomed in plots with m/z min and m/z max to define the plot window"*:
+>            - Click on *"Define min m/z and max m/z for the plotting window"*:
->            - In *"5: Zoomed in plots with m/z min and m/z max to define the plot window"*:
+>            - In *"5: Define min m/z and max m/z for the plotting window"*:
 >                - *"lower m/z boundary for plotting window"*: `1500`
 >                - *"upper m/z boundary for plotting window"*: `2000`
 >